A Day in the Life of a Chiropractic College Student

 Get Hands-On Chiropractor Training at Sherman College’s On-Campus Clinic

 Many of your daily classes will include hands-on work so that you can fully learn the art of chiropractic.
 But that’s not the only hands-on education you’ll receive.
 At Sherman College, our upper-quarter students also get hands-on experience working with real patients, right in our on-campus chiropractic clinic.
-Our newly-renovated student clinic will also play an important role in your chiropractic education, giving you the experience you need to make a smooth transition into a rewarding chiropractic career.
+Our newly-renovated student clinic will also play an important role in your chiropractic education, giving you the experience to make a smooth transition into a rewarding chiropractic career.

 Enjoy an Evening at Chiropractic College

 You might consider listening in on Sherman College’s free chiropractic conference calls every Monday night, or perhaps get some exercise on our beautiful 80-acre campus.
-The choices are endless for students at chiropractic college.
+The choices are endless for students at a chiropractic college.

 Are you ready to begin your education at a top chiropractic college?

 The chiropractic college library is a tremendous source of support for students as they progress through their educational journeys.
 It is a gateway to world-renowned research in the health sciences, a provider of hands-on learning tools, and a haven for quiet study.
-The library should feel like a home away from home, where materials and personal assistance are readily available, and students feel comfortable exploring and leveraging every resource at hand.
+The library should feel like a home away from home, where materials and personal assistance are readily available, and students feel comfortable exploring and utilizing every resource at hand.